microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 ### String Unions in Types

-The power in template literals comes when defining a new string based off an existing string inside a type.
+The power in template literals comes when defining a new string based on information inside a type.

 For example, a common pattern in JavaScript is to extend an object based on the fields that it currently has.
 We'll provide a type definition for a function which adds support for an `on` function which lets you know when a value has changed: